The Problem with Styled Tables

 Custom table components tend to inherit all of HTML's visual structure and

 none of its semantic structure.
-Our shared-ui Table had <thead>,
+The shared-ui Table had <thead>,

-And then there was onRowClick.
-A clickable table row that only responded
+Then there was onRowClick, a clickable table row that only responded to

-to mouse events.
-Keyboard users couldn't reach it.
-Screen reader users
+mouse events.
+Keyboard users couldn't reach it, and screen reader users had

 scope="col" — The One Attribute Every Table Needs